-AMBIO focuses primarily on promoting climate change mitigation and adaptation activities in marginalised communities in Southern Mexico.
+AMBIO focuses primarily on promoting climate change mitigation and adaptation activities in marginalised communities in the South of Mexico.

-These activities seek to inform smallholders of the long-term implications of climate change, as well as facilitate the creation and implementation of community-scale adaptation plans.
+These activities seek to inform smallholders of the long-term implications of climate change, as well to facilitate the creation and implementation of community-scale adaptation plans.

 Because every region, and every community faces a unique set of challenges, we work to deliver context-specific help to combat the effects of climate change.
 However, we generally promote the sustainable management of forests and the implementation of diversified agroforestry ecosystems, which have been shown to promote the resilience of agricultural systems.
 We believe this work is crucial for the long-term productive viability of Mexico’s rural communities, which also manage over 80% of the nation’s forests.